 As mentioned, I completed my undergraduate degree at Strathclyde and I knew many people who had gone on to do the diploma there.
 It is a firm system where you work with the same group for all of your classes and assignments which at first sounds daunting, but I believe you gain the best practical experience from this.
 We have all had those one group assignments in undergrad where a group member hasn’t pulled their weight but, in the diploma,, everyone who is there is there for the same reason – to gain their practicing certificate so what I actually found was that the group work was highly beneficial and allowed me to gain greater insight into how the law works in practice and how to work as part of a team.
 I am a practical learner, so this particularly appealed to me and this is why I chose to pursue the diploma at Strathclyde.

-Why did you choose to study at Strathclyde?
+Why did you choose to study for the LLM International Commercial Law?

 I completed my diploma in March 2020 and was in the process of looking for traineeships.
 This was of course when the market crashed due to the COVID-19 pandemic and it wasn’t until the September a week before classes were to start that I made the decision to do the masters.
 It was always something I said I would have liked to do and commercial law was the area I wanted to practice so I saw this as a chance to gain more experience and knowledge about that area.
 The course itself strongly enhanced my commercial awareness and gave me a greater breadth of knowledge which has helped me progress much further in my career into commercial law.